Fast Find

 "neat" (no ice).

-While non-connoisseurs may not be able to discern the differences at first, it is definitely worth the trip to mellow-out with a wee dram (or two) if only to sample an important part of Scottish history and culture.
+Non-connoisseurs may not be able to discern the differences between Speyside or West Coast at first.
+Not to worry... rest easy knowing that after sampling a few of the world's finest Scotch whiskeys, differences will be clear to all.
+It is definitely worth the trip to mellow-out with a wee dram (or two) if only to sample an important part of Scottish history and culture.

 Blended scotch & single malts

 Much like the blending of several grape varietals to create a unique wine, blended scotch is made up of malt and grain whiskey to arrive at a specific taste.
-The most famous of these worldwide include Chivas, Dewar's, and Johnny Walker, each with their own flavor and character.
-For tourists, each distillery has its own professionally-launched mega tour, as well.
+The most famous of these worldwide brands include Chivas, Dewar's, and Johnny Walker, each with their own flavor and character.

 However, Scotch purists will tell you that you really don't know scotch until you've experienced the unique flavor and aroma of single malts found in local, less "global" distilleries.
-Like wine afficiandos, you can spend a lifetime of experimenting to find your favorite taste.
+Like wine aficionados, you can spend a lifetime of experimenting to find your favorite taste.
 It may be sweet, smokey, oakey, dark, light - or a combination of all of the above.
+If you have never understood the attraction of scotch whiskey, be prepared for enlightenment!

 Picture of Glenmorangie scotch distillery